embarklabs/embark/site/source/docs/contracts_configuration.md

 Unless specified differently in our application's `embark.json`, Smart Contracts are configured either in the `config/contracts.js` file, or, if we're dealing with a [Smart Contract only app](create_project.html#Creating-%E2%80%9Ccontracts-only%E2%80%9D-apps), the `./contracts.js` file in the root of our project.

-A Smart Contract configuration is placed in an environment's `contracts` property, with the name of the Smart Contract being the identifier.
+A Smart Contract configuration is placed in an environment's `deploy` property, with the name of the Smart Contract being the identifier.
 The following code creates a configuration for the `SimpleStorage` contract in the `development` environment:

 ```
 module.exports = {
   ...
   development: {
     ...
-    contracts: {
+    deploy: {
       SimpleStorage: {
         ...
       }